boxyhq/website/guides/jackson/frameworks/rails.md

     end
     ```

-5. Finally, we need to add the routes and controller files that initiate the login flow.
+5. Finally, we need to add the routes and controller files that initiate the login flow and handle the callback from the Jackson service.

      <Tabs>
      <TabItem value="routes" label="Routes" default>